 The MySQL Docker images maintained by the MySQL team are built specifically for Linux platforms.
 Other platforms are not supported, and users using these MySQL Docker images on them are doing so at their own risk.
 See the discussion here for some known limitations for running these containers on non-Linux operating systems.

 Downloading the server image in a separate step is not strictly necessary; however, performing this step before you create your Docker container ensures your local image is up to date.
-To download the MySQL Community Edition image, run this command:
+To download the MySQL Community Edition image from the Oracle Container Registry (OCR), run this command:

 tag is the label for the image